cardstack/logger/README.md

 ```
 let log = require('@cardstack/logger')('channel-name');

+log.log("ok, the crash isn't coming from the require step");

 log.info('Application starting');
 if (!GlobalCache) {
-  log.warning('The GlobalCache module hasn't been loaded.
+  log.warn('The GlobalCache module hasn't been loaded.
 The application may run slower than expected');
 }

 try {